FTP Methodologies: Single Pool vs. Matched Maturity

 Step 1: Aggregate all funding

-- Wholesale borrowings (repo, commercial paper, senior debt, subordinated debt)
+- Wholesale borrowings (repo, commercial paper, senior debt): $30B

 Step 2: Calculate marginal cost of funds

-Step 4: Apply to all assets and liabilities
+Step 4: Apply uniformly to all assets and liabilities

 Step 1: Categorize funding sources